varigence/docs/bimlflex/user-guide/extension-points.md

 ### Project Based

 Project based extension points are helpful, particularly because, depending on the type of solution being implemented, the Project at hand will require items that are not practical to maintain in metadata such as script files and bespoke project parameters.
-Generally, it is quite useful to have these items centralised within Biml code.
+Generally, it is quite useful to have these items centralized within Biml code.

 #### Project Parameter